All Products

 region string // The region where the bucket is located.

-endpoint string // The endpoint for accessing OSS.
+endpoint string // The OSS endpoint.

-bucketName string // The bucket name.
+bucketName string // The name of the bucket.

-objectName string // The object name.
+objectName string // The name of the object.

 chunkSize int64 // The chunk size in bytes.